saymrwulf/tensorflow/notes.md

-2022-06-03T23:34:00 - Minor doc updates: linking to article on quantization (tensorflow) 2022-06-03T00:59:00 - Minor doc updates: linking to article on quantization (tensorflow) 2022-06-08T07:27:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow)
+2022-06-03T23:34:00 - Minor doc updates: linking to article on quantization (tensorflow) 2022-06-03T00:59:00 - Minor doc updates: linking to article on quantization (tensorflow) 2022-06-08T07:27:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow) 2022-06-08T06:24:00 - Quick fix, referencing a known issue from the official repo (tensorflow)